BlackPianoCat/BlackPianoCat/README.md

 * **Sequence-based predictive models** for chromatin interactions and epigenetic states.
 * **Physics-driven simulations** to translate these predictions into dynamic structural models.

 The ultimate goal is to construct a **hybrid pipeline** that enables **in silico reconstruction of chromatin architecture purely from sequence data**—a step toward understanding how genome structure influences function in health and disease.
+Until now I have implemented 3 user-friendly pipe-lines for the modeling of chromatin dynamics from experimental data.

 ---